Home

 EDUCATING FOR DEMOCRACY

 In the days before his death Civil Rights activist John Lewis wrote, "Democracy is not a state.
 It is an act."
-We wholeheartedly agree with Congressman Lewis.
-Democracy is not a spectator sport; it requires our participation, and this participation must be oriented toward justice.
-To create a more just democracy, citizens must be able to critically assess inequity and work collaboratively to create lasting change.
+To enhance our democracy, citizens must be able to work collaboratively to create lasting change.
 Dialogue is central to the process and can be transformative.
-Frequent and effective dialogue can engender equity and inclusion for everyone.
-We believe that K-12 students across the country have the power to embody these principles and shape America into the just democracy we all desire and deserve.
+K-12 students across the country have the power to shape America into the just democracy we all desire and deserve.
+We support K-12 students' advocacy of democratic principles that will move us closer to the pluralistic Beloved Community envisioned by Dr. Martin Luther King, Jr., Congressman Lewis, and others: "a nation and world at peace with itself."

 Click on the topics below to access professional development resources on race and teaching, profiles of resistances, and ready-to-use lesson plans and units.